nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 ```

 Once all the clusters are ready, it is necessary to connect them.
-For now you are using the [containerlab tool](https://containerlab.dev/).
+For now you are using the
+[Containerlab tool](https://containerlab.dev/).
 Eventually, the inter-cluster networking will be automated as well.

 ```bash
 export E2EDIR=${E2EDIR:-$HOME/test-infra/e2e}